Band: New Power Generation

 • Band member additions

-At the NPG Festival in Copenhagen on 6 and 7 August 2011 Marva King replaces Liv Warfield, who was repatriated to the USA for medical reasons at the end of July 2011.
+At the NPG Festival in Copenhagen on 6 and 7 August 2011 Marva King replaced Liv Warfield, who was repatriated to the USA for medical reasons at the end of July 2011.
 Warfield was absent during the remainder of the tour.
-During Spring 2012, Prince with The NPG (minus Andy Allo) augmented with The Twinz (and newcomer Damaris Lewis) for dance duties embarks on the Welcome 2 Australia Tour.
+During Spring 2012, Prince with The NPG (minus Andy Allo) augmented with The Twinz (and newcomer Damaris Lewis) for dance duties embarked on the Welcome 2 Australia Tour.

 2013 - 2015